 Marge is the Wheelock Family Theatre Props Master.
 She brings years of acquired creative skills and a slightly unconventional style of teaching to the summer programs.
 Marge encourages students to be prolific in their creative thinking and keen in the editing of their work.
 She teaches an economic approach to the choice of materials, using mostly post-consumer and recycled supplies.
 Her students learn to work with the tools of many different trades.
 They are strongly encouraged to strive for perfection while settling for excellence in the execution of their work.

 An Equity actor, singer, and dancer since 1986, Grace has appeared throughout New England, New York, the United States, and Canada.
 Career highlights: The King and I (national tour - Rudolf Nureyev), A Christmas Carol (Trinity Rep - Stacy Keach), Odessa (Walnut Street Theatre), and numerous roles at WFT including Where the Mountain Meets the Moon, Carousel, The Music Man, Cinderella, Little Women, Hello, Dolly!, Winnie the Pooh, Peter Pan, and Anne of Green Gables.
 For over 15 years, Grace has directed WFT’s Story Troupers summer touring program, as well as teen intensives in musical theatre and opera and our main stage production of Seussical.
-A graduate of M.I.T., Grace has also taught at many Boston venues including the Boston Ballet School, Boston Lyric Opera, Commonwealth Shakespeare Company, and Framingham public schools, and Walnut Hill School extension and summer programs among others.
+A graduate of M.I.T., Grace has also taught at many area venues including the Boston Ballet School, Boston Lyric Opera, Framingham public schools, and Walnut Hill School extension and summer programs among others.